The-Verscienta/Verscienta-Health/docs/SETUP.md

    - Search should work (if Algolia configured)

 2. **Backend:** Visit http://localhost:3001/admin
-   - Should see Payload Admin panel
+   - Should see Strapi Admin panel
    - Login with your admin credentials
    - Navigate through collections (Herbs, Formulas, etc.)